presidential-innovation-fellows/bluebutton/team/index.md

 description: We’re the three Presidential Innovation Fellows working on Blue Button.
 ---

 *We're the three [Presidential Innovation Fellows](http://www.whitehouse.gov/innovationfellows) working on Blue Button.
-We’re citizens just like you who want to reimagine a better way for government and the people to interact.
-Nice to meet you.
-Now let’s do this.*
+We believe in the power of health data.
+We know you do too.*

 ### Henry Wei, MD
 *Presidential Innovation Fellow*{.title}